 BEIJING (Reuters) – Oil prices inched up on Friday, with investors trying to gauge the potential impact on supply from looming U.S. sanctions on Iran’s crude exports.

-With the expiration of the Brent November futures contract
+With the expiration of the Brent November futures contract <LCOX8> later on Friday, the front-month <LCOc1> contract will become the December contract.

 “The market has been focusing on trading headlines on the Iran sanctions for a whole week.
 But views on how much OPEC and Russia can make up for the losses vary,” said Chen Kai, head of commodity research at Shenda Futures.